 - ... and 50 other questions that would make this article too long.

 It’d take many hours of conversation to get enough information to responsibly tell someone what to do.
 But since I only have a few minutes, I point people to the advice I’ve already written and the books that have inspired me, then hope they know how it will apply to their unique situation.

-I always feel a little disappointed that I can't be more helpful, but that's what coaching is about, so I better get that going soon.
+I always feel a little disappointed that I can’t be more helpful.

 If this interests you, see a related article: “Let me know what you think”.